How to Tell If Someone Blocked You on Facebook

 How to tell if someone blocked you on Facebook Messenger

 It is possible for someone to block you from messaging them on Facebook Messenger even if they haven’t blocked your profile on Facebook, and this would indicate they are unwilling to be more than just a social media acquaintance.
 To check if someone has blocked you on Facebook Messenger, try sending a message to their profile.
-If you get an error message that reads “This person isn’t available at the moment,” then the person has either blocked you or deactivated their account.
+If you get an error message that reads “Message Not Sent,” “This person isn’t receiving messages at this time,” or “This person isn’t available at the moment,” then the person has either blocked you or deactivated their account.
 If your friend has blocked you, find out how exactly to delete your Facebook photos together.